atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

   </div>
 </div>

+**<mark>Confusing Image</mark>**<br>
 **Prompt for picture:  What is the unusual of this picture?**
-  * **Instruct BLIP (7B) Response:** The unusual aspect of this picture is that there is a man, a woman, and two children climbing on a rock.
+  * **Instruct BLIP (7B) Response:** <span style="color:red">The unusual aspect of this picture is that there is a man, a woman, and two children climbing on a rock.</span>
-  * **LLaVA-1.5 (7B) Response:** The unusual aspect of this picture is that a man is squatting down to pick up a child, while another child is standing on his shoulders.
+  * **LLaVA-1.5 (7B) Response:** <span style="color:green">The unusual aspect of this picture is that</span> <span style="color:red"> a man</span> <span style="color:green">is squatting down to pick up a child, while another child is standing on his shoulders</span>.
 This is an unconventional and potentially dangerous situation, as it is not common for a person to carry a child in such a manner.
 The man's posture and the children's positioning make the scene quite unique and intriguing.
-  * **Llama Adapter Response:** The unusual aspect of this picture is that a man is holding three children on his back, with one child sitting on each of his shoulders.
-This is an unconventional way of carrying children, as it is not common to see adults carrying children in such a manner.
+  * **Llama Adapter Response:** <span style="color:red"> The unusual aspect of this picture is that a man is holding three children on his back, with one child sitting on each of his shoulders.</span>This is an unconventional way of carrying children, as it is not common to see adults carrying children in such a manner.